 Glutamine is the most abundant non-essential amino acid in your body (1).
 Research says that it boosts immunity, prevents muscle loss, speeds up muscle recovery due to illnesses or flesh wounds, and improves digestion (2), (3).
-But its levels can take a dip due to severe illness (cancer or AIDS), strenuous exercises, flesh wounds, or aging.
-And it takes 5-7 days for your body to bring the levels back up.
+But its levels can take a dip due to severe illness, strenuous exercises, flesh wounds, or aging (3), (4).
 At times like these, you must supplement your body with external sources of glutamine.
 Read on to find out about the 15 best glutamine-rich foods, benefits, and more…

 Top 15 Glutamine-Rich Foods You Should Add to Your Diet